Nanny Cam Footage Shows Autistic Toddler Removing Window AC & Crawling Out 7th Floor Window

-Jeanine Malave, a mother of three from New York, lived every parents worst nightmare when she realized her autistic toddler was missing.
+Jeanine Malave, a mother of three from New York, lived every parent’s worst nightmare when she realized her autistic toddler was missing.

 Considering she and her family resides on the seventh floor, she was a little perplexed as to where her little one could have vanished to.